Identification of Causal Diffusion Effects Under Structural Stationarity: Proofs

 \paragraph{Step 2 (Set up the main unblocked back-door path to investigate):} Let $\pi$ be a back-door path from $\{Y_{jt}\}_{j \in \cN_i}$ to $Y_{i, t+1}$ that both $\bC$ and $\bC^P$ and any subset of $\{ \bC, \bC^{(-1)}, \bC^{(+1)}, \{Y_{j, t-1}\}_{j \in \cN_i}\}$ cannot block.
 Without loss of generality, we assume that this unblocked back-door path starts with an arrow pointing to $Y_{kt}$ where $k \in \cN_i$ and it ends with an arrow pointing to $Y_{i,t+1}$.

 \paragraph{Step 3 (Case I. the last node of the unblocked back-door path is time-independent):} First, consider a case in which the last variable in an unblocked back-door path has a directed arrow pointing to $Y_{i,t+1}$ and time-independent.
 Let ($Z$, $Y_{i,t+1}$) denote the last two node path segment on $\pi$ where $Z$ is a time-independent variable and there exists a directed arrow from $Z$ to $Y_{i,t+1}$.
 Note that we do not put any individual index to $Z$ because the proof holds for any index.
 Since this is an unblocked path, $Z$ is not in $\bC^P$ and there is an unblocked back-door path from $Y_{kt}$ to $Z$.
-Since $Z$ is time-independent, there is a directed arrow from $Z$ to $Y_{it}$ by the definition of a stationary causal DAG (Definition~\ref{stationarity}).
+Since $Z$ is time-independent, there is a directed arrow from $Z$ to $Y_{it}$ by the structural stationarity (Assumption~\ref{ss}).
 Therefore, set $\bC^P$ cannot block this back-door path from $Y_{kt}$ to $Y_{it}$.

 \paragraph{Step 4 (Case II. the last node of the unblocked back-door path is time-dependent):} Next, consider the case in which the last variable in an unblocked back-door path points to $Y_{i, t+1}$ and time-dependent.
 Let ($B$, $X_{t+1}$, $Y_{i, t+1}$) denote the last three node path segment on $\pi$ where $X_{t+1}$ is a time-dependent direct cause of $Y_{i, t+1}$.
-Note that we do not put any individual index to $X_{t+1}$ because the proof holds for any index.
-Based on Lemma~\ref{sub4} presented below, $X_{t}, X_{t+1} \not \in \bC^P$ because $X_{t+1} \not \in \bC$.
+Note that we do not put any individual index to $X_{t+1}$ because the proof holds for any index. $X_{t}, X_{t+1} \not \in \bC^P$ because $X_{t+1} \not \in \bC$ (see Lemma~\ref{sub4} in Section~\ref{subsec:lemma}).

 \paragraph{Step 4.1 (sub-Case: the second last node is time-independent):} First, assume $B$ is time-independent.
-Then, because a causal DAG is stationary (Definition~\ref{stationarity}), $X_t$ and $B$ have the same relationship as the one between $X_{t+1}$ and $B$.
+Then, because a causal DAG satisfies the structural stationarity (Assumption~\ref{ss}), $X_t$ and $B$ have the same relationship as the one between $X_{t+1}$ and $B$.
 In addition, since there is an unblocked path from $Y_{kt}$ to $X_{t+1}$ to through $B$, there exists an unblocked path from $Y_{kt}$ to $X_t$ through $B$.
 Given that there exists a directed arrow from $X_{t+1}$ to $Y_{i, t+1}$, there exists a directed arrow from $X_{t}$ to $Y_{it}$.
 Therefore, there is an unblocked back-door path from $Y_{kt}$ to $Y_{it}$.